wombleton/gitlaw-nz/acts/P/Patents Act 1953.md

 *   (4) Any international application fulfilling the requirements listed in items (i) to (iii) of paragraph (1) shall be equivalent to a regular national filing within the meaning of the Paris Convention for the Protection of Industrial Property.

-### Article 12 Transmittal of the International Application to the International Bureau and the International Searching Authority
+### Article 12---Transmittal of the International Application to the International Bureau and the International Searching Authority

 *   (1) One copy of the international application shall be kept by the receiving Office (""home copy""), one copy (""record copy"") shall be transmitted to the International Bureau, and another copy (""search copy"") shall be transmitted to the competent International Searching Authority referred to in Article 16, as provided in the Regulations.